mariamwalaa/mariamwalaa/README.md

 - 💼 I have over 3 years of professional work experience in data science in engineering, retail, and social sciences, contributing to a wide range of projects that have made a significant impact.

-- 🌐 I am proficient with programming languages including R and PYthon, as well as ArcGIS Products, with strong skills in SQL and Google Cloud Platform.
+- 🌐 I am proficient with programming languages including R and PYthon, as well as ArcGIS Products, with strong skills in SQL.

 ## My Projects